MRChemSoft/nmqc-2025/content/registration.md

 on **Thursday 9th June**.
 The participants have to organize travel and accommodation themselves.

+You can submit your abstract to [Stefano Battaglia](mailto:stefano.battaglia@kemi.uu.se)

 **TODO** Insert link or embed registration form from Indico.